 "The past eight years have been a nightmare for wildlife.
 Fortunately, within hours of assuming office, President Obama has put the brakes on the Bush Administration's 11th hour attacks on wolves and the environment.
-President Obama is a breath of fresh air," said Brian Vincent, Communications Director for Big Wildlife, in reaction to today's announcement.
+President Obama is a breath of fresh air."

 Imperiled wolves are facing increasing threats.
-Big Wildlife said a record number of 245 wolves was killed last year by government agencies and ranchers in the Northern Rockies.
+We said a record number of 245 wolves was killed last year by government agencies and ranchers in the Northern Rockies.
 Last November, the wildlife advocates condemned the Montana Fish, Wildlife, and Parks Department and the federal agency, Wildlife Services, for killing all 27 wolves, including pups, of the Hog Heaven pack near Kalispell.
-But the organization said the elimination of the Hog Heaven pack was not an isolated incident.
+The elimination of the Hog Heaven pack was not an isolated incident.
 In 2008 alone, seven wolf packs were completely wiped out in the Big Sky state.
-Big Wildlife said instead of killing wolves, federal and state agencies should use a suite of non-lethal measures and incentives to reduce conflicts with wolves.
+Instead of killing wolves, federal and state agencies should use a suite of non-lethal measures and incentives to reduce conflicts with wolves.

 For example, Radio Activated Guard (RAG) boxes, as well as the “turbofladry,” have shown success in deterring wolves.
 When a radio-collared wolf steps onto a rancher’s land, the RAG boxes turn on a strobe light and a tape of different sounds, including people yelling, helicopters flying, glass breaking, and gunshots to scare the animal away.
 Fladry consists of a rope or wire that has strips of red or orange flagging along its length.
 The flagging acts as a psychological deterrent to wolves.
 When an electrified wire is added to the fladry, it is called 'Turbo-fladry'.
 The shock wolves receive when touching the wire conditions them to stay away.
 Other non-lethal methods include: erecting electric fencing, using guarding animals, penning animals at night, and installing motion detection lighting, strobes, and other devices that frighten wolves.

-In cases where non-lethal measures are not practical, Big Wildlife said efforts should be made to move domestic animals off public lands and provide financial incentives to ranchers to set aside some private land as wolf conservation areas.
-In addition, the wildlife group has advocated offering tax breaks to ranchers who employ non-lethal methods.
+In cases where non-lethal measures are not practical, efforts should be made to move domestic animals off public lands and provide financial incentives to ranchers to set aside some private land as wolf conservation areas.
+In addition, advocate offering tax breaks to ranchers who employ non-lethal methods.

 Return to Animal Rights Articles